pirocorp/Object-Oriented-Design/13. DDD/README.md

 - Be Prepared for Time and Effort
   - Discuss and model the problem with domain experts
   - Isolate domain logic from other parts of application
+- Be Prepared for a Learning Curve
+  - New principles
+  - New patterns
+  - New processes

 ## View reference application